ppy/osu-performance/README.md

 # Usage

 First, [set up a MySQL server](https://dev.mysql.com/doc/mysql-getting-started/en/) and import the provided data from above which is most relevant to your use case.
-Next, edit _Bin/Config.cfg_ with your favourite text editor and configure `MySQL_db` and `MySQL_db_slave` to point to your MySQL server.
+Next, edit _Bin/Config.json_ with your favourite text editor and configure `mysql.master` to point to your MySQL server.

 After compilation, an executable named `osu-performance` is placed in the _Bin_ folder.
 You can use it via the command line as follows: